8 Best Acoustic Guitars Under $1000

 The Mini-e Koa, being smaller, still packs a nice punch and just creates a beautiful tone!
 One of the nice features of the Mini-e is that it also comes with a pickup and preamp combo.
 It sounds great and also includes a built-in tuner.

 All the guitars in our list are quality acoustics.
-The craftsmanship and experienced design show.
-No matter which guitar you decide to choose, you will not be disappointed.
-The sound and build quality at this price point are great.
+The craftsmanship and wonderful designs are apparent in each guitar.
+No matter which one you decide to choose, you will not be disappointed.
+The sound and build quality at this price point is great.

-We had to give each guitar a rating.
-But each one of them would be amazing to own, as they all have their own strengths and wonderful qualities.
+While I had to give each guitar a rating, each one of them would be amazing to own, as they all have their own strengths and wonderful qualities.

-But if only one can really be chosen, then it would have to be the Ovation Mod TX 2078TX-5.
+But if only one can really be chosen, then it would have to be the Seagull S6 Original.
 Why?
 It’s just got everything you would ever want in an acoustic.
 Done slightly better than the rest, but enough to take the top spot!
-Most people who see it at NAMM agree.

 FAQs